House Plans & Forms

 New Construction or Variances

-The Application for Construction Permit and/or Variance should be submitted when the homeowner is building a new home, remodeling or adding to the existing structure, putting in a pool cage, fence or hedge, or adding any other structure to the property.
+The Application for Construction Review should be submitted when the homeowner is building a new home, remodeling or adding to the existing structure, putting in a pool cage, or adding any other structure to the property.
 This form should be submitted no less than one week before a regularly scheduled board meeting so board members have time to review the application before a vote.
+Board meetings are generally the 3d Wednesday of the month.
+If you wish to check the date of the next board meeting, please send an email to [email protected]

-Variance Application Fee, which is due at the time of the Variance Application, at a flat $500 for homeowners who are NOT members of the Siesta Isles Association.
+The Variance Application Fee, which is due at the time of the Variance Application, at a flat $500 for homeowners who are NOT members of the Siesta Isles Association at the property in question..
 The fee is waived for current SIA members who were also a member for the previous year, or if the member moved into Siesta Isles during the current fiscal year and joined the association; all other variance applications will carry the standard variance fee of $500.

-The Siesta Isles Association Construction Permit Application, Fence Guidelines, Variance Policy, and Variance Application Forms are provided as downloadable pdfs on this page.
+The Siesta Isles Association Construction Permit Application, Variance Policy, and Variance Application Forms are provided as downloadable pdfs on this page.

 Estoppel Requests